-If the underwriters exercise their option to purchase additional ADSs from us in full, our as adjusted net tangible book value per ADS after this offering would be \$ per ADS, representing an immediate increase in as adjusted net tangible book value of \$ per ADS to existing shareholders and immediate dilution of \$ per ADS in as adjusted net tangible book value per ADS to new investors based on an assumed initial public offering price of \$ per ADS, which reflects the U.S. dollar equivalent of the closing price of our ordinary shares on AIM of £ on , 2021 (based on an assumed exchange rate of £1.00 to \$1.), after deducting underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their option to purchase additional ADSs from us in full, our as adjusted net tangible book value per ADS after this offering would be per ADS, representing an immediate increase in as adjusted net tangible book value of per ADS to existing shareholders and immediate dilution of per ADS in as adjusted net tangible book value per ADS to new investors based on an assumed initial public offering price of per ADS, which reflects the U.S. dollar equivalent of the closing price of our ordinary shares on AIM of per ADS to existing expenses.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ADS, which reflects the U.S. dollar equivalent of the closing price of our ordinary shares on AIM of £ on , 2021 (based on an assumed exchange rate of £1.00 to \$1.), would increase (decrease) the as adjusted net tangible book value after this offering by \$ per ADS and the dilution to new investors in the offering by \$ per ADS, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ADS, which reflects the U.S. dollar equivalent of the closing price of our ordinary shares on AIM of £ on , 2021 (based on an assumed exchange rate of £1.00 to \$1. ), would increase (decrease) the as adjusted net tangible book value after this offering by \$ per ADS and the dilution to new investors in the offering by \$ per ADS, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses.